yihui/travis-bin/README.md

-impatient with software packages that are years behind their latest versions, I'm trying to build the binaries for a few packages such as `pandoc`, `pandoc-citeproc`, and `TeXLive` on the Travis CI platform and upload them to back to this repository using the awesome [Github releases](https://help.github.com/articles/about-releases/).
+impatient with software packages that are years behind their latest versions, I'm trying to build the binaries for a few packages such as `pandoc`, `pandoc-citeproc`, and `TeXLive` on the Travis CI platform and upload them to back to this repository in the `gh-pages` branch.
 The main purpose is for checking R packages with LaTeX dependencies or R Markdown v2 vignettes on Travis CI (e.g. the [crandalf](https://github.com/yihui/crandalf) project).
 Unless you understand what I'm doing here, you are not recommended to download